By Sorsa Editorial

 Why did Twitter suddenly start charging for API access?

-Three converging forces hit simultaneously in early 2023.
-The $44 billion acquisition left X with roughly $13 billion in debt and over $1 billion in annual interest payments.
-Advertising revenue was declining sharply due to an advertiser exodus.
-And AI companies were consuming vast amounts of social data for model training, making the data itself a monetizable asset.
-Charging for API access addressed all three pressures at once: it generated direct revenue, reduced server load from unpaying users, and gave X control over who could access its data at scale.
+Three forces converged in early 2023.
+The $44 billion acquisition saddled X with $13 billion in debt and over $1 billion in annual interest, advertising revenue was falling sharply amid an advertiser exodus, and AI companies were consuming social data for model training.
+Charging for API access hit all three at once: it raised revenue, cut load from unpaying users, and gave X control over data access at scale.

 How much does the X API cost in 2026?